Why do we collect participant demographic data?

 Our federal funding partner, USDA/NIFA, requires that we collect data on ethnicity, race, and gender.
 We also collect participant age information.

-For more information about participant demographic data, refer to the sections below.
+For more information about participant demographic data, including how to access translated materials, refer to the sections below.

-- Extension staff must use the text within the Demographics Form Template (available at links below) to assure data collection is consistent and compliant with federal requirements.
+Extension staff must use the text within the Demographics Form Templates (available in English, HMoob (Hmong), and Spanish at the links below) to assure data collection is consistent and compliant with federal requirements.

-- You may not add or change wording, alter list options, or rearrange text order within the template.
+- Do not add or change wording, alter list options, or rearrange text order within the template.

-- Copy and paste template text into a format that best suits your needs (e.g., adding your specific office logo, creating half-sheets to save space, etc.).
+- You may copy and paste template text into a format that best suits your needs (e.g., adding your specific office logo, creating half-sheets to save space, etc.).
 Ensure that the final format provided to participants includes Extension’s non-discrimination statement.

-- Refer to the sections below for alternate formats, including utilizing a Qualtrics survey and Zoom poll.
+- Refer to the sections below for alternate formats, including a multilingual Qualtrics survey.

 - If the template does not meet your needs or you have any questions, please contact Kim Waldman, Compliance Coordinator & Equity Strategist: firstname.lastname@example.org or (608) 263-2776.

-- In this step you will download a Qualtrics survey template, which has already been created for you as a QSF (Qualtrics Survey Format) file.
-Be sure to return to this page to complete Steps 2 -11 after you download the file.
-Note: You will import the file into Qualtrics later in Step 9.
+A multilingual Qualtrics survey template is available as a QSF (Qualtrics Survey Format) file.
+The bullet points below explain how to download the QSF file.
+After you download the file, be sure to return to this page to complete Steps 1-10 below.
+Note: You will import the file into Qualtrics as described in Step 8.
 If you try to open the file from your browser upon download, you will likely get an error.

 - This link opens a new tab and takes you to a Google Drive folder from which you can download the Qualtrics file.